syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-Access-Corresponding-Parent-Tables-Row-from-the-Child.md

 ---
 layout: post
-title: How to Access Corresponding Parent Table's Row from the Child
+title: How to Access Corresponding Parent Table's Row from the Child | WindowsForms | Syncfusion
 description: How to Access Corresponding Parent Table's Row from the Child
 platform: WindowsForms
 control: GridGrouping